magnars/catenate/README.md

      (catenate.hiccup/link-to-js request ["lib.js" "app.js"])]]))
 ```

+You can see an example app in [test/catenate/example/app.clj](test/catenate/example/app.clj).

 ## So how does this work in development mode?

 The given file path is used for the URL, prefixed with `/catenate/`,